 - Lost Arcane Precision but gained True Sight instead.

 - His bond with Siege used to give him Magic Damage, it now gives him boosted damage.

 Triumph in a nutshell

-Triumph is an actually ranged specialist version of the Defender - it carries a shield rather than a hammer and in return gets an extra shot and Shield Guard, and can shoot Stealth bodels.
-If you are looking for an armoured turret that can shield guard (as opposed to the rather less armoured Hunter) it's what you are looking for.
+Triumph is a ranged specialist version of the Defender - it carries a shield rather than a hammer and in return gets an extra shot and Shield Guard and can shoot models with Stealth.
+If you are looking for an armored turret that can shield guard (as opposed to the rather less armored Hunter) it's what you are looking for.

 Combos & Synergies